Highlights Of The Program

 • Generating cell-state multi-omics datasets from selected cells to confirm targets and on-target signatures

-• De-risking translation by turning insights into biomarkers and guidance on required cell reach
+• De-risking translation by converting insights into actionable biomarkers and cell-reach guidance

 17:15 - 17:20